ARE SOUTH ASIANS PREDISPOSED TO HEART DISEASE, HEART ATTACKS AND DIABETES?

 Those of South Asian descent originate from what is broadly referred to as the Indian subcontinent, which is home to the countries of India, Bhutan, Nepal, Bangladesh, Pakistan, Sri Lanka, Afghanistan and the Maldives.[1]

-Research since the late 90s has revealed that the South Asian population appears to be at a much higher risk for cardiovascular disease (CVD), heart attacks and diabetes.
-Several factors are thought to underpin why, including diet, lifestyle and genetics.
+Research since the late 90s has revealed that the South Asian population appears to be at a much higher risk for cardiovascular disease (CVD), heart attacks, and diabetes.
+Several factors are thought to underpin why, including diet, lifestyle, and genetics.

 Global South Asian Prevalence of Cardiovascular Disease, Heart Attack and Diabetes

-Amongst South Asian expats, the same trend has been shown throughout previous studies in the 90s and early 2000s.
+Among South Asian expats, the same trend has been shown throughout previous studies in the 90s and early 2000s.
 The rates for cardiovascular disease amongst South Asians were also found to be up to 3-5 times more than for other ethnicities living abroad.

 Diabetes.
 The elevated risk for CVD and the higher CVD mortality rate correlate with the increased prevalence of diabetes seen across this population.
 Both CVD and diabetes are independent risk factors for one another and share many metabolic commonalities, including deficits in fat metabolism.
 South Asians have a unique fat metabolism compared to other ethnic groups, which likely increases the risk of contracting any of these conditions.